Lutfunisa Kwandwalla: Dead cult member to have Kenya autopsy

 But Ms Kwandwalla's family told the BBC that the autopsy was the first step in bringing them a sense of closure.

 "The next stage to establish if it was foul play is to get to the body.
-Hopefully very soon we will get to know what happened to her," he said.
+Hopefully very soon we will get to know what happened to her," Mr Admani said.